PREGNANCY, BABIES & PETS

 INTRODUCTIONS

-Greet your dog calmly, go about your business, and reward him if he is doing the right thing, with calm positive talk as you do so.
-Do not make a big fuss, stress‐out or act nervous about introducing your dog to your baby ‐ your dog will sense this and it will make him nervous too!
+Greet your dog calmly, go about your business, and reward them if they are doing the right thing, with calm positive talk as you do so.
+Do not make a big fuss, stress‐out or act nervous about introducing your dog to your baby ‐ your dog will sense this and it will make them nervous too!

-Take a seat in the living room, where you would usually sit, and reward your dog once he is sitting calmly near you on the floor.
-Allow him then to sniff the little bundle in your arms and reward him (calm, positive praise is enough) if he stays calm.
-If he barks or tries to jump up into your lap or on the couch, stand up and remove your attention.
+Take a seat in the living room, where you would usually sit, and reward your dog once they are sitting calmly near you on the floor.
+Allow them then to sniff the little bundle in your arms and reward them (calm, positive praise is enough) if they stay calm.
+If they bark or tries to jump up into your lap or on the couch, stand up and remove your attention.
 Your dog will get the message soon enough!

 DAILY ROUTINES AND QUALITY TIME